crowdfavorite-mirrors/wp-xml-sitemap-feed/readme.txt

 == Upgrade Notice ==

-= 4.1.4 =
+= 4.2 =
-New: Split posts by year to improve generate speed and priority settings.
-Many new options.
-Ping search engines.
-Bugfixes.
+New: Image & News tags and the possibility to exclude posts and pages on a per post basis.

 == Changelog ==

+= 4.2 =
+* NEW: Image & News tags
+* NEW: Exclude pages/posts

 = 4.1.4 =
 * BUGFIX: Pass by reference fatal error in PHP 5.4